mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

    --labels_path "medperf_tutorial/mock_chexpert/labels"
 ```

-Assuming the test passes, we are ready to submit the MLCubes to the MedPerf server.
+Assuming the test passes successfully, you are ready to submit the MLCubes to the MedPerf server.

 ## 4. Submitting the MLCubes

-#### How does MedPerf Recognize an MLCube?
+### How does MedPerf Recognize an MLCube?

 {% include "getting_started/shared/mlcube_submission_overview.md" %}

-To prepare the files of our three MLCubes, run (make sure you are in MedPerf's root folder):
+To prepare the files of our three MLCubes, run the following command ensuring you are in MedPerf's root folder:

 ```bash
 python scripts/package-mlcube.py --mlcube medperf_tutorial/chexpert_prep/mlcube --mlcube-types data-preparator